idio-lang/guide/source/index.rst

   controlling terminals, Process Group IDs etc. just no support whatsoever for interactivity beyond terminal cooked mode.

+  Remember, :lname:`Idio` is intolerant of failure, even in interactive sessions, and the default behaviour is to quit when an external command fails.

 Before we go on and get lost in the details, here's a

 .. warning::